Chapter 17.12

 4. Identify those comprehensive plan projects that have been or are being built but whose performance capacity has not been fully utilized.

-B. The director may use this information to prepare an annual draft amendment to Attachment A, which shall comprise:
+B. The director may use this information to prepare annual updates to the city’s transportation improvement program, which shall comprise:

 1. The projects on the comprehensive plan that are growth-related and that should be funded with forecast public moneys and the impact fees already paid;